Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 Savannah Georgia Itinerary by JetSettingFools.com

-We outlined the best way to spend 3 days in Savannah, GA – but there is so much more to planning a Savannah trip!
-Below, you will find tips for the best time to visit Savannah, how to get there and what to pack.
+We outlined the best way to spend 3 days in Savannah, but there is much more to planning your getaway to Georgia.

 Travel Planner Printables by JetSettingFools.com